timothyhahn/jeeveshikedthepct/src/routes/chapters/09-chapter-9.md

 central Oregon, meaning that the majority of the trail in Oregon was closed, albeit in spotty sections, and the Lionshead burn from 2021 still closed parts of Northern Oregon.

-I decided that I was going to attempt to skip past almost of all of Oregon, to Timberline Lodge, finish out Washington, and then come back to clean up any miles that reopened after I finished.
+I decided that I was going to attempt to skip past almost of all of Oregon to Timberline Lodge, finish out Washington, and then come back to clean up any miles that reopened after I finished.
 I came across Moo and Danger Noodle and let them know my plan.
 I also had booked a hotel room in Mt Shasta and invited anyone who needed a place to stay, as most hotels in town were fully booked.

 Danger Noodle had family in the area she was going to stay with, but Moo asked if she could join me.
 A little bit later, Pitstop joined us and asked me what my plans was.
 Behind her, Moo gently shook her head, and this confirmed my long held suspicion that Moo and Danger Noodle had been trying to lose Pitstop for quite some time.
-I gave a non committal answer and wished Pitstop the best of luck.
+I gave a non-committal answer and wished Pitstop the best of luck.

 In Mt Shasta, I found Floss and Magma and invited them to stay with Moo and I. Magma also invited Shapes, who I last saw